maxine-janka/holbertonschool-hbnb/README.md

 __User Management__
 <br>
-   Users can register, update their profule and be identified as a regular user or administrator.
+   Users can register, update their profile and be identified as a regular user or administrator.

 __Place Management__
  <br>